Thursday, July 24, 2025

 BKS Iyengar

 B.K.S.
 Iyengar was born in1918.
-Now, B.K.S.Iyengar is more than 90 years old and still continues to practice yoga.
-His daughter Geeta and Son Prashant teach yoga at the institute.
+B.K.S.Iyengar passed away on 20 th August aged 95.
+His daughter Geeta and Son Prashant continued to teach yoga at the institute.

-This year, in 2014, he was awarded Padma Vibhushan - Second highest award given to a civilian in the republic of India to recognize exceptional service in any field.
+In the year 2014, he was awarded Padma Vibhushan - Second highest award given to a civilian in the Republic of India to recognize exceptional service in any field.

 B.K.S.Iyengar was physically weak as a child and practiced yoga to improve his health.
 He learnt yoga from a scholar and a yogi, Sri T. Krishnamacharya in Mysore, Karnataka, India.